strizhechenko/tgbot-make-it-lists/README.md

 ## Limits

-1. Bot only supports russian numeric words.
-2. I don't assume it's useful for non-russian speakers.
-3. So next parts of README are in russian only, sorry.
+Bot only supports russian numeric words.
+I don't assume it's useful for non-russian speakers, so next parts of README are in russian only, sorry.

 ## Зачем